lgeurts/dwm-dotfiles/README.md

 #### Pre-equisites

 Baseline Arch Linux installed (ArchInstall)
-    At least 8 GiB of free space on the system partition In order to have root privileges we need sudo.
+At least 8 GiB of free space on the system partition
+A user:
+        'useradd -m username'
+        'passwd username'
+        'usermod -aG wheel,video,audio,storage username' In order to have root privileges we need sudo.
 Edit /etc/sudoers with nano or vim by uncommenting this line:
-    ## Uncomment to allow members of group wheel to execute any command
+        '## Uncomment to allow members of group wheel to execute any command' '# %wheel ALL=(ALL) ALL'
-        # %wheel ALL=(ALL) ALL

 #### Installation